 CMMC Certification Cost Explained: How to Budget for CMMC

 As the urgency for CMMC compliance increases, contractors are looking for guidance on how to appropriately budget for compliance-related costs.
-Here is what contractors need to know:
+Here's what contractors need to know:

-• Implementation and remediation costs will largely depend on your current security posturing, size of your company, and complexity of your system/networks
+- Implementation costs and remediation costs will largely depend on your current security posturing, size of your company, and complexity of your system/networks

-• Additionally, contractors should budget for the cost of a C3PAO assessment which can also vary due to the aforementioned reasons
+- Additionally, contractors should budget for the cost of a C3PAO assessment which can vary due to the aforementioned reasons

 Dig deeper and continue learning below!